alyssak37/project2/README.md

 # Shoppers Anonymous
--- A quick way to find clothing by searching item or store!
+-- A quick way to find clothing by searching item!
 I love to shop online myself, especially for clothes!

 # Technologies
 - HTML5